malakhan54/malakhan54/README.md

 Here is what I am working on:

-- 🔭 I’m currently working on ...
-Personal Projects
+- 🔭 I’m currently working in ...
+Infosys
 - 🌱 I’m currently learning ...
 React Js
 - 👯 I’m looking to collaborate on ...
 React Js projects (beginners)
 - 💬 Ask me about ... any thing